musavirchukkan/task-management-system/docs/architecture.md

 ### Middleware

 Custom middleware for:
-- Request execution time logging
+- Request execution time logging (stored in `storage/logs/request/laravel-{date}.log`)
 - Additional request validation
 - Response transformation

+The `RequestExecutionTimeLogger` middleware captures how long each API request takes to process and logs this information to a dedicated request log file, making it easy to identify performance bottlenecks.

 ### Events and Listeners

 Event-driven architecture for:
 - Task status changes
 - User notifications
-- System logging
+- System logging (task completions are logged to `storage/logs/task/laravel-{date}.log`)

+The system uses Laravel's event system to decouple actions from their side effects.
+For example, when a task is completed, the `TaskCompleted` event is fired, which then triggers the `LogTaskCompletion` listener, writing detailed information to a dedicated task log file.

 ### Jobs and Queues